boku7/BokuLoader/README.md

 Cobalt Strike User-Defined Reflective Loader written in Assembly & C for advanced evasion capabilities.

 ## Initial Project Goals
-+ Cross compile the User-Defined Reflective Loader Cobalt Strike provides with mingw-gcc from macOS/Linux instead of with Windows.
++ Cross compile the Windows User-Defined Reflective Loader Cobalt Strike provides with mingw-gcc from macOS/Linux.
 + Write inline assembly into the project.
 + Have the reflective loader be compatible with Cobalt Strike via the API functionality and kit provided in the new update.
 + Learn how reflective loader works.